thgossler/azdw/README.md

 # azdw

-Generic documentation, configuration examples, demo output, and integration samples for azdw, a .NET 10 library, CLI, MCP server, and REST API service for unified access to Azure DevOps and GitHub work items.
+Generic documentation, configuration examples, demo output, and integration samples for **azdw**, a CLI tool, MCP server, .NET library, and REST API service for unified access to Azure DevOps and GitHub work items.
+It can be directly used out-of-the-box with the provided tools, or integrated into custom tools.

 ## Cross-tenant work-item and portfolio intelligence for Azure DevOps and GitHub